 The use of plastics is widespread and while recycling helps, most plastic still ends up outside of the recycling system.
-Plastic pollutes our beaches and affects wildlife and humans through the water we recreate in and the seafood we eat.
-In light of this, the WSL pledged to eliminate single-serve plastics from WSL Championship Tour and Big Wave Tour events.
+This plastic pollution harms our beaches, wildlife, and even impacts human health through the water we swim in and the seafood we consume.
+Recognizing the urgent need to address this issue, the WSL has committed to reducing single-use plastics from its Championship Tour and Big Wave events.

 Some facts that propelled the WSL to eliminate single-serve plastics: